As a sports physiotherapist with years of experience, I’ve witnessed the consequences of athletes pushing through injuries.

 Rib fractures can be excruciatingly painful and can impede an athlete’s ability to swing, pitch, or even breathe comfortably.
 Cartilage damage could result in persistent discomfort and limit Ohtani’s ability to generate power during his pitches and swings.

 In terms of recovery, it’s essential to emphasize that rushing the healing process is a recipe for disaster.
-The timeframe for Ohtani’s recovery would depend on the severity of his oblique strain.
-However, a typical rehabilitation regimen may involve:
+The timeframe for recovery depends on the severity of the strain.
+Mild strains may resolve in 2–4 weeks; moderate strains typically require 4–8 weeks; severe strains can take 3 months or longer.
+A typical rehabilitation regimen involves:

 Phase 1: Initial Recovery